 Volunteers of America

-Volunteers of America is a non-profit organization that deals with the providing affordable housing to the poor, especially those from low-income families .
+Volunteers of America is a non-profit organization that deals with the providing affordable housing to the poor, especially those from low-income families (citation).
 The organization is faith-based organization that is headquartered at Virginia, U.S.A.
 The Volunteers of America has been influential since the 1896 and was established after the founders branched from the Salvation Army in America.
 Initially, the organization began with programs that provided medical dispensaries, employment bureaus, and the distribution of clothes among other services.
 The organization was influential during the period of the great depression whereby it provided services to the hungry, homeless, and the unemployed.
 Identically, the organization has been instrumental during the hurricane Katrina event.
 Afterwards, the organization advanced in the provision of long-term nursing care.
 Furthermore, the organization has been involved in fundraising programs to assist those engulfed in poverty.

 According to Bundy (2015), the Volunteers of America organization has been instrumental to provide affordable housing to more than two million people on a yearly basis.
 The organization gets its funding from partnerships with other organizations such as Major League basketball players Association.
 The partnerships assist the organizations in funding as well as support in providing for services for the poor.
 Volunteers from the populations are also utilized in the provision of services to the homeless and the poor.
 The target groups for the services include; people with disabilities, homeless children and families, low-income seniors, veterans, and those people who are recovering from incarceration and addiction.
 During holidays and celebrations, the organizations provides food and gifts to the poor to enable them participate in events such as New Year’s Eve.
 In another aspect, the organization also provides aids to victims of domestic violence together with their children.
 Support is provided to the victims so that they can attain self-sufficiency.